HeidernBuffalo/HeidernBuffalo.github.io/secure_home/manual.md

 ## Chats

-Chats are self-explantory.
+Chats are self-explanatory.
 Currently, it may feel slower when sending messages because there is some optimization work missing.
 However, this will be fixed.

 ## Circle Logs